View Marie Stelmak's Obituary on scrantontimes.com and share memories

 Born in Scranton, she was the daughter of the late Louis and Elizabeth Shahum Provini.
 Marie attended Scranton public schools and Lackawanna Beauty School and was a member of St. Lucy's Church in West Scranton.

 As a child Marie loved to roller skate, swim, sing and dance.
 Marie, a beautician by trade, balanced work and motherhood perfectly.
 She doted on her family and was happiest when her children and grandchildren surrounded her.
 Marie was always hosting large Sunday dinners where her family and friends feasted on Italian food and Chianti.
 Marie was a woman of great faith and prayed the rosary every day.
-She was an avid Yankee fan and had a sweet tooth.
+She was an avid Yankees fan and had a sweet tooth.
+Her beauty shop on Washburn Street was home to many friends who had their hair done there.
+Lots of laughs and great memories were had by all.
 Marie befriended everyone who encountered her and will be remembered most for her loving, kind heart and generous soul.
+There will never be another as sweet, caring and courageous.
+Having Marie for a mother, wife, grandmother, sister, aunt and friend was truly a gift.

 Surviving are three daughters, Elizabeth Amicone and husband, Joe, West Chester, Pa.; Diane Bernardi and husband, Nick, Old Forge; and Maria Svetovich and husband, George, Scranton; eight grandchildren, Chris, Andrew, Joseph and Nicole Amicone, Michael Bernardi, and Mia, Alyvia and George Svetovich; a sister, Arlene Richter, Sturges; and nieces and nephews.